This updated article was originally published in June 2020.

-Gallup’s most recent report on employee engagement, from June 2020, puts engagement among American workers at 31%, a steep drop (over a tumultuous month) from the 38% reported in May.
-This means that less than one third of American workers can be described as “involved in, enthusiastic about and committed to their work and workplace.”
-That’s a pretty weak — and expensive — result for team engagement.
+Gallup’s most recent report on employee engagement, from June 2021, puts engagement among American workers at 36%, up five percentage points from a year prior.
+This means that just over one third of American workers can be described as “involved in, enthusiastic about and committed to their work and workplace.”
+While it could be worse, that's a fairly weak — and expensive — result for team engagement.

 This isn’t just a worry for HR professionals who track engagement stats as a metric of their own success.
 Engagement should be a top-of-mind issue for every team leader because it’s crucial to a team’s ability to produce great business results over a sustained period of time.
 Disengaged teams may perform well for a time.
 But it takes deeply connected team members who trust and feel safe with one another — and who share a willingness to make individual sacrifices for the good of the whole — to make a team that prevails over the long haul.

 When team engagement is low, the underlying culprit is often poor conflict management, low trust levels, and/or an absence of open communication.
 How can you tell if your team suffers from disengagement?
 Maybe there’s a lack of honest feedback or little to no social connection among team members.
 Or maybe your team has a high percentage of “Debbie Downers” or those that seem inflexible or sluggish.
 You might just sense that people seems mentally or professionally checked out.
 All of these can be signs.
 To better understand how engagement works, let’s take a closer look at the capabilities behind it.

 Engagement’s Drivers: Connection and Attitude

 Engagement is all about team dynamics.
 Highly engaged team members share trust, commitment and a constant drive to exceed their potential.
 They feel safe enough with each other to take risks and fail.
 When we assess these teams based on their five resilience attributes, they score high on both connection and attitude.